-II.
-Hiring of a Nebraska Certified Officer
+Hiring a Nebraska Certified Officer:

 When an agency has determined that no 791 report has been filed and the applicant has met all of the agency’s hiring standards, a conditional offer of employment can be extended to the applicant.

-Within 10 days of receiving the release, the previous employing agencies shall provided the prospective employing agency with records regarding the applicant.
-Previously, agencies would only provide dates of employment for this individual.
-With the passage of this law, agencies are required to disclose any information regarding the applicant and his/her employment records.
+Within 10 days of receiving the release, the previous employing law enforcement agencies shall provide the prospective employing agency with records regarding the applicant.
+Previously, agencies would only disclose the dates of employment for this individual.
+With the passage of this law, agencies are required to disclose any information regarding the applicant.

 Once the prospective employer has reviewed records from all previous law enforcement employers and determined that the applicant has passed a thorough background investigation as outlined in Title 79, Chapter 8, the prospective employer may hire the applicant.